In the last decade, I have learned to view my body, not as an enemy but an ally. Let me tell you how this happened.

 A few summers ago, my husband and drove from Kentucky to Oregon, and we got to see different kinds of beautiful landscapes: Colorado, Utah, Oregon.
 Rocks, forest, beach.

 Your body and my body are that way, too.
 We each have our own unique landscape that tells its own story.
-We don’t need to change—we only need to be kind and gentle with ourselves and listen.
+And we don’t need to change to try to be better or worthy of love.
+We only need to be kind and gentle with ourselves and listen.
 Our bodies will tell us what to do.

 Five: Trust Your Body

-Your body has one job—it wants to protect you and help you be healthy.
+Your body has one job.
+It wants to protect you and help you be healthy.
 That’s all it wants to do, and it works 24/7 to do that.
 We often think we are in a fight with our body.
-Many of us learn early on a weird message that our body doesn’t know how to eat or to move and that we must distrust it and follow all these weird external rules.
+That is because many of us learn, wrongly, early on that our body doesn’t know how to eat or to move.
+We learn that we must distrust it and follow all these weird external rules.

-The good news is that a growing number of nutritionists and medical doctors are realizing that we can escape fear and shame-based eating and reconnect with our natural hunger and fullness signals.
+The good news is that a growing number of nutritionists and medical doctors are realizing that we can escape fear and shame-based eating.
+And they realize that we can reconnect with our natural hunger and fullness signals.

-Exploration: Two of the best resources for learning about connecting with our bodies are the Intuitive Eating Community (developed by nutritionists Evelyn Tribole and Elyse Resch) and medical doctor Michelle May’s program, Am I Hungry?
+Exploration: Two of the best resources for learning about connecting with our bodies are the Intuitive Eating Community (developed by nutritionists Evelyn Tribole and Elyse Resch).
+Also helpful is medical doctor Michelle May’s program, Am I Hungry?
 If you are interested in reestablishing a natural connection with your body, consider exploring one or both of these sites.

 Six: Stand Up for Yourself